 Embrace your child’s mistakes as learning tools.
 Though disappointing, a mistake isn’t something to avoid at all costs.

 Otherwise, she’ll shy away from challenges or won’t do good work.
-At worst, she might resort to cheating or winning by any means necessary.
+At worst, she might resort to rule-breaking or winning by any means necessary.

 Instead, embrace mistakes as inevitable and educational.
 No one likes to fail (I surely don’t).
 It doesn’t feel good to keep trying only to make mistakes and failures.
 But it’s part of the process and something to expect, not avoid.